Sunday, 14 March 2010

 It also meant that fans had time to delve into various forms of franchise material to sustain interest, and also take up places within the the TV industry.
 Writers such as Steven Moffat or Mark Gatiss and Mark Wallims lampooned the shows conventions, contradictions or even their fan base.

 That the series eventually found success in the hands of an industry fan is of no surprise then.
 That it also restructured itself as a revisionist piece, is also no surprise.
-Unfortunately this was also true with regards to it being disconnected from its SF source, coming to fruition in the centre of a decade focused on fantasy, and from a creator who was desperate to convince casual viewers and TV bosses that his was not rubber monsters and wobbly walls show of old, or the ailing joke that the show had become known as, through the mid 80's.
+Unfortunately this was also true with regards to it being disconnected from its SF source, coming to fruition in the centre of a decade focused on fantasy, and from a creator who was desperate to convince casual viewers and TV bosses that his was not rubber monsters and wobbly walls show of old, or the ailing joke that the show had become known as through the mid 80's.
 This is ultimately what Rose is as an episode, and a manifesto: a very knowing revisionist piece, which wrong foots itself by the negation of its own components.

 Russell T Davis (RTD), the writer and executive producer, takes the three iconic introduction stories: The original series' pilot and first episode THE UNEARTHLY CHILD; The first story of the 70's, the first story in colour, and the Third Doctor's (Jon Pertwee) introductory story SPEARHEAD FROM SPACE; and the 1996 TV movie, and melds the three under his own contribution.